 Why is it important to protect your tattoo from the sun?

-One of the biggest enemies of tattoos is the sun and the potential consequences that ultraviolet (UV) rays of the sun can have on tattooed skin and ink in the skin.
-In this article, we share why protecting all tattoos from the sun is crucial, from a scientific perspective, and translate this into some practical tips.
+One of the biggest enemies of tattoos is the sun and more specifically UV rays.
+In this article, we share why protecting all tattoos from the sun is crucial, from a scientific perspective, and we will provide you some pro tips so your tattoo can shine forever.

 Tattoo enemies, UV rays

-In this article we’re diving into the science behind UV rays and how they affect your tattoos, the risks of sun exposure, and the best way to keep your tattoo crisp and bright for years to come!
+In this article we will explain you the science behind UV rays and how they affect your tattoos, the risks of sun exposure.

-- Tattoo ink consists of small particles of pigment encased in the dermis, the second layer of skin.
+1) Tattoo ink is composed of small particles of pigment located in a specific zone of the skin called "the dermis", which is the second layer of skin.

-- UV rays penetrate the skin, oxidizing the ink and breaking it into smaller molecules.
+2) UV rays go into the skin and targeting the dermis , oxidizing the ink and breaking it into smaller molecules.

 2. Sunlight Interacts Differently With Colors

-Not all colors of ink will fade equally.
-Not all pigments are equally UV-sensitive:
+Not all colors of ink will fade in the same way.
+Some pigments are more sensitive to UVs than others:

-- Lighter colors (yellow, orange, pink, white): As lighter colors include smaller pigment particles, these will break down faster than darker colors (again UV rays).
+Lighter colors (yellow, orange, pink, white): Lighter colors mean less pigment in general.
+Consequently under the effect of the sun, these particles will disintegrate faster than darker colors

-💡Bonus Tip: For tattoos that have a lot of bright or pastel colors, it’s even more important to protect them from the sun.
+💡Pro Tip: For tattoos that have a lot of light or pastel colors, it’s even more important to protect them from the sun.
+They are the most fragile.

 3. Skin Type and UV Sensitivity Affect Tattoo Fading